Gordon Signy Fellowships

 c. who lives in his or her country of birth or permanent residence is eligible to apply for the Fellowship.

-8. Training Location Requirement: Training must be in a country other than the applicant's own.
+8. Training Location Requirement: Training must be in a country other than the country of the applicant's birth or permanent residence at the time of application.

-9. Return to Home Country Requirement: The applicant must undertake to return to his or her own country on completion of the proposed course of study.
+9. Return to Home Country Requirement: The applicant must return to his or her own country as defined in (4) above after completion of the proposed course of study.

-10. Training Director Approval Requirement: Applicants must submit evidence that those under whom applicant is going to work approve the proposed course of study (letter of acceptance).
+10. Training Director Approval Requirement: Applicants must provide a letter of acceptance from the person under whom the applicant is going to work.
+The letter must include approval of the proposed course of study.

-NOTE: A letter from the institution where the applicant proposes to study must either accompany the application or, if sent separately, be received by the application deadline (30 June 2018).
-The signed letter must state that the applicant has been accepted for study and that the proposed area of study and duration of study is acceptable.
+NOTE: A letter from the institution where the applicant proposes to study must either accompany the application or, if sent separately, be received by the application deadline (30 June).
+The signed letter must state that the applicant has been accepted for study and that the proposed dates of study and the proposed duration of study are acceptable.

-11. Letter of Reference Requirement: Applicants must provide one signed letter of reference from a teacher, supervisor, mentor, faculty or other person who was part of their initial pathology training program.
+11. Letter of Reference Requirement: Applicants must provide one signed letter of reference from a teacher, supervisor, mentor, faculty or other person who was either part of their initial pathology training program or worked closely with the applicant in the practice of pathology.

 12. Diploma and Certificate Requirement: Applicants must provide a copy of their Medical Degree and Certificate of Training.
 The copy may be a photocopy and need not be a certified copy from the medical school or training program.